5004-SEA-Fa24-Geeng/lab-activities-ivanlxc/Module09/README.md

 ## Learning Objectives
 This team activity is designed to help you understand the following concepts:
-* Understand the Model-View-Controller (MVC) design pattern
+* Understand the Model-view-Controller (MVC) design pattern
 * Implement a GUI view using Java Swing
 * Work with an interface, so different types of views are interchangeable
 * Explore the singleton design pattern